Charlotte 49ers baseball

 The Charlotte 49ers baseball team, commonly referred to as Charlotte, represents the University of North Carolina at Charlotte in NCAA Division I college baseball.
-Established in 1979, the team is a member of the Conference USA.
+Established in 1979, the team is a member of the American Athletic Conference.
 The team plays its home games at Robert & Mariam Hayes Stadium in Charlotte, North Carolina, and are currently coached by Robert Woodard.

 Venues

 The 49ers play most home games at Robert & Mariam Hayes Stadium since its completion in 2007.
 However, the surface where the stadium sits today has been the playing surface dating back to 1984.